cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/build_networks.md

-# Training neural networks with constraints
+# Training neural networks with manifold constraints

 Training deep neural networks is usually thought to be challenging both theoretically and practically, for which the vanishing/exploding gradients is one of the most important reasons.
 To address such issue, several recent works focus on imposing Riemannian constraints to the weights of the layers in these deep neural networks.
 For example, some existing works demonstrate that the orthogonal constraints can stabilize the distribution of activations over layers within convolutional neural networks and make their optimization more efficient.
 And they observe encouraging improvements in the accuracy and robustness of the networks with orthogonal constraints.